 Don’t wear jeans under your waders!
 Besides being uncomfortable, they won’t transfer moisture out of your wader.
 Why buy breathable waders if they’re not going to help you keep condensation off of your skin?
-Instead, you’ll need a pair of long underwear, or pants made out of fleece, capilene, wool, or any other material that wicks moisture away from your skin.
+Instead, you’ll need a pair of long underwear or pants made out of fleece, Capilene, wool, or any other material that wicks moisture away from your skin.

 Nature can jump up and bite you when you least expect it.
 Don’t be a hero when it comes to wading.
 If you find yourself feeling uncomfortable as you wade than go shallower!
 The currents in rivers are much stronger than you’d expect, especially if you are new.
 Combine that with incredibly slippery rocks, and you’ll be on your wallet faster than you can sneeze.
 Catching a fish is not as important as staying alive.
 Wading is a developed skill and takes time to master.
 Start slow and you’ll soon find out that fish are a lot closer to you than you think!
 Remember to always wear your wading belt.
 Take your time and use common sense.

-There a lot of tricks to wading that will help you stay safe.
+- There a lot of tricks to wading that will help you stay safe.
 The biggest skill you can learn is to go slow.
 It’s not a race; take it one foot at a time.

-- Stay low.
-If you lower your center of gravity and keep yours knees slightly bent, your legs will act like shock absorbents.
+- Don’t move one foot before the other is planted.
+Stay low.
+If you lower your center of gravity and keep your knees slightly bent, your legs will act as shock absorbents.

 - Go with the flow.
 The water is going to push you around, and your feet are going to slip.
 Try to not stiffen up and fight it.
 You’ll need to find the balance between staying relaxed, but rigid enough to keep your balance.

 - If you’re with a friend, stand side by side and hook your arms across each-others shoulders.
-You’ll be able to provide support for one-another, and if one person is slipping, the chances are the other is solid.
+You’ll be able to provide support for one another, and if one person is slipping, the chances are the other is solid.

 - If you need to make a crossing, start well upstream of your target on the other side of the river.
 It’s far easier to angle downstream than to fight the current straight across.

 - You’re going to fall in at some point!
 Everyone does, try not to panic and take your time standing up.
 Get your feet under you and simply stand up.
 So often anglers will start to swim before they need to and fill their waders with water.
-If you begin drifting down stream, try to get your feet positioned down river and slowly push them down to the bottom to stand up.
+If you begin drifting downstream, try to get your feet positioned down the river and slowly push them down to the bottom to stand up.